 To allow the safe and efficient collection of data, Applus+ utilised a Microdrone Md4-1000 UAV equipped with a Sony 42mp full frame camera and 55mm lens to capture 3600 high resolution photographs of the tower.
-This data collection work scope was completed within 4 days whilst the area was online.
-Following this process, the UAV team demobilised and data processing commenced at the Applus+ office in Perth.
+The data gathering process was completed within four days with the site remaining online.
+Following collection, the data processing quickly commenced at the Applus+ office in Perth.
 With a dedicated 3D team, the model reconstruction was completed over the span of 120 computing hours successfully developing a digital twin of the flare tower.
 The high level of detail incorporated into the model guaranteed the collection of accurate measurements.